mikabohinen/nvim-nix/README.md

 There is another point I need to clarify.
 Although this might look like a minimal config given how few plugins are present this is a misunderstanding.
-The vimrc alone is more than 300+ lines of code, and add on to that comprehensive Nix infrastructure, language servers/formatters/linters, and what you get is far from minimal.
+The vimrc is more than 200+ lines of code, and add on to that comprehensive Nix infrastructure, language servers/formatters/linters, and what you get is far from minimal.